The Committee of 300 and the Venetian Black Nobility

 He names a bewildering number of groups associated with “A ‘master’ secret society in control of world events.”

-Do all these people wear cloaks and top hats?
+Do all these people wear cloaks and top hats while twirling the ends of their mustaches?
 They should.

-There are dark forces at work here that go back hundreds if not thousands of years.
+There are dark forces at work here that go back hundreds if not thousands of years, so we are told.

 The Venetian Black Nobility